go-sphere/go-sphere.github.io/content/docs/guides/error-handling.md

 - Strongly typed usage in Go with helpful helpers
 - Stable mapping to consistent HTTP error responses for clients

-See Also
+- See Also
-- Toolchain → protoc-gen-sphere-errors for setup and flags
+- Components → Generators → protoc-gen-sphere-errors for setup and flags
 - Guides → API Definitions for endpoint conventions